LindySez | Recipes

 Hearty, not Super Soft

 These buns are not your super-soft like those that come out of a package.
-These are denser, heartier so, hold up very well to those thick juicy burgers.
+These are denser, and heartier so, hold up very well to those thick juicy burgers.
 No more falling apart in your hand while you enjoy that pulled pork or BBQ sandwich filled with succulent meat and tasty wet sauce running down your arm.

 Can these buns be stored?